octodemo/universe-wip/exercise.md

 **Scenario**

-You are a part of the security team, and it has been brought to your attention that the minio password `mona_value_abc124` for the object store has been leaked in the code!
+You are a part of the security team, and it has been brought to your attention that the MinIO password `mona_value_abc124` for the object store has been leaked in the code!
 You want to write a custom pattern to detect this.

 1. Navigate to `Settings` tab of the repository, click on `Code security and analysis` section, and under `Custom Patterns` click on `New pattern`